Polpii/rex_Interface/README.md

 ### HOW TO LAUNCH THE DEMO

-You'll have to run three different codes in three bash:
+You'll have to run four different codes in four bash:

 **First the website:**
 ```